 - Encryption at rest

 - Integrate with external Key Management Systems

 - Ability to rotate keys on demand

+Use app level encryption if needed.
 Have a key-value table with id to cipher key.
 Encrypt PII data with the cipher key for fine-grained control.
 More in the next section.

 Encryption at Rest